argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-run-a-model-or-program.md

 ## Compile

 Compiles the model and generates a .pef file.
-This file contains information on how to reconfigure the hardware like how many compute and memory resources are required, and will be used in all subsequent steps.
+This file contains information on how to reconfigure the hardware, as to how many compute and memory resources are required and how it will be used in all subsequent steps.
 The pef files are by default saved in the 'out' directory; the SambaNova documentation advises to save pef files in separate directories with the '--output-folder' option.

-It is necessary to re-compile only when information specific to these model's graph changes.
-This includes batch size.
+It is necessary to re-compile only when parameters specific to the model graph changes, including the batch size.
-Re-compiles are not necessary for other code changes.

 Compile times can be significant.
 Unet for example, when using images of size 32x32 pixels takes 358 (s), while a 256x256 image takes 1844 (s).